 What are the largest uranium companies in the world?
 We run through the firms producing the most of this crucial material.

-Even though some nuclear projects have been delayed in 2020, the future of the sector holds promise as countries strive to meet ambitious emissions and pollution-reduction targets.
+Even though some nuclear projects were delayed in 2020, the future of the sector holds promise as countries strive to meet ambitious emissions and pollution-reduction targets.

 New nuclear reactors will require more uranium production, which bodes well for uranium-producing companies.
 The long-term outlook for uranium shows that demand is projected to climb 25 percent higher by 2025.
 This uptick will largely come from Asia's robust and growing nuclear energy industry.